Villanuevai1/wert/dev-25-0.4/ReadMe.txt

 # Name of application: ClockInEdu
-# Version: 0.2
+# Version: 0.4

 Who did what
-1.Isaiah Villanueva: Started up the project.
-Worked on the dashboard.fxml,office_hours.fxml
+1.Isaiah Villanueva: Worked on setting up the database.
-2. Alisha Pol:Worked on the styles sheet to make it look nice and the dashboard 3.Linh Pham: Worked on the add office hours button so that the another screen pops up when you click add office hour to select semester and year
+2. Alisha Pol: Redesigned the Manage Office hours page where you can view the office hours 3.Linh Pham: Implemented it so theres no dupliucates
-4. Sang Tran:designed the add office hour pop up and cleaned up the code
+4. Sang Tran: created the remove button and helped with data base

 How to navigate application to test